qkzk/fm/development.md

         we guess that the user prefers the terminal he's currently using above the configured one.
 It may change in the future.
   - [x] refactor config creation
   - [x] shorten long names in first line
+  - [x] use skim to search for specific line in file

 - [ ] Version 0.1.50 : safety & memory usage